Madonna: Tears of a Clown: Critical response

 Lachlan Kanoniuk, music critic for The Guardian, noted the "bawdy" jokes and anecdotes shared onstage by Madonna.
 He went on to describe the show as "a weird mix of old vaudevillian-style, M15+, smut humour and bad wordplay; some jokes about clowns, sex jokes that were really quite bad but she had such great comedic delivery".
 Kanoniuk also compared the show to Prince's Piano & A Microphone Tour, and complimented her singing during "Between the Bars", describing it as "no costume changes, no highly synchronised dance moves, just Madonna playing an acoustic guitar and baring her soul on stage."
 Francis Gibb from The Times found Madonna's performance during "Intervention" as an intimate and "naked" moment for the singer due to the legal battle.
 Jon Lisi from PopMatters observed that unlike the Rebel Heart Tour, Madonna had "something to say" with the Tears of a Clown show.
 However he was confused whether Madonna was being vulnerable as a clown or it was a case of the singer "trolling us".
 Citing the instance of singing "Intervention" for Rocco, Lisi explained that "Of course she loves her son, but maybe this was less about her pain and more about the press' exploitation of her pain.
 As the show got more intimate with each song and personal anecdote, a disturbing thought crept into my mind: what if it was meant to be a joke?"
-Lisi concluded that the show had the ability "represent a transitional point in [Madonna's] career", although the purpose was still unclear.
+Lisi concluded that the show had the ability to "represent a transitional point in [Madonna's] career", although the purpose was still unclear.